Skip to content

 43 sports trivia questions across football, basketball, baseball, and Olympics.
 Answers included, plus why each one stumps.

 The longest NFL field goal is 68 yards.
 The NBA’s all-time assists leader never won MVP.
-The youngest Olympic gold medalist was 13.
+The shortest player in baseball history walked on four pitches.
+None of that sounds true.
+All of it is.

-These 43 sports trivia questions cover NFL football, NBA basketball, MLB baseball, and Olympic history, organized from easy warmups to questions that stump even superfans.
-Each includes the answer and why it catches people off guard.
-NFL, NBA, and MLB stats are sourced from Pro Football Reference, Basketball Reference, and Baseball Reference.
+These 43 sports trivia questions cover NFL football, NBA basketball, MLB baseball, and Olympic history, running from easy warmups up to the kind that quiet a room of superfans.
+Every one comes with the answer and a quick note on why it trips people.
+The NFL, NBA, and MLB stats here come straight from Pro Football Reference, Basketball Reference, and Baseball Reference.

 Challenge a friend to football trivia on LearnClash